 If an elderly person who causes an accident has health problems and is driving someone else’s car, the owner of the vehicle can be held liable for negligent entrustment.
 The same is true if the elderly driver has health conditions that impair driving, but an appointed legal guardian allows him or her to drive anyway.
 In these cases, the individual bringing forth the lawsuit must prove the vehicle owner understood the driver was incompetent but still allowed him or her to use the vehicle.
 Negligent entrustment can sometimes be difficult to prove, so before proceeding with a case, secure a lawyer who has multiple-case experience with these scenarios.

-Contact our team of Charleston car accident attorneys us as soon as possible for a case evaluation.
+Contact our team of South Carolina and Charleston car accident attorneys us as soon as possible for a case evaluation.
 Our personal injury lawyers will review your individual case and advise if we feel there is a basis for a claim.
-Our team has experience with settlements and trial law; the most knowledgeable professionals around will handle your case.
+Our team has experience with settlements and trial law.